sodadata/docs/soda/route-failed-rows.md

 Oops!
 2 failures.
 0 warnings.
 0 errors.
 5 pass.
 Sending results to Soda Cloud
 Soda Cloud Trace: 628131****
-Failed Rows in a DataFrame Example
+Failed Rows in a Dataframe Example
 -----------------------------------
-      name  age         city              email country                     soda_check_name 0    Alice   25     New York  alice@example.net      US        No duplicate Email Addresses 1      Bob   30  Los Angeles  alice@example.net      BT        No duplicate Email Addresses 2  Charlie   66      Chicago  alice@example.net      BO        No duplicate Email Addresses 3    David   87     Chicago1  alice@example.net     ABC        No duplicate Email Addresses 4    David   87     Chicago1  alice@example.net     ABC  Alpha2 country codes must be valid
+      name  age         city              email country                        failed_check                  created_at 0    Alice   25     New York  alice@example.net      US        No duplicate Email Addresses  2024-03-12 10:40:55.681690
+1      Bob   30  Los Angeles  alice@example.net      BT        No duplicate Email Addresses  2024-03-12 10:40:55.681690
+2  Charlie   66      Chicago  alice@example.net      BO        No duplicate Email Addresses  2024-03-12 10:40:55.681690
+3    David   87     Chicago1  alice@example.net     ABC        No duplicate Email Addresses  2024-03-12 10:40:55.681690
+4    David   87     Chicago1  alice@example.net     ABC  Alpha2 Country Codes must be valid  2024-03-12 10:40:55.731225
 ```
-8. In your Soda Cloud account, navigate to **Datasets**, then click to open **soda.pandas.example**.
+7. In your Soda Cloud account, navigate to **Datasets**, then click to open **soda.pandas.example**.
 Soda displays the check results for the scan you just executed via the command-line. <br />If you wish, click the **Columns** tab to view the dataset profile information Soda Library collected and pushed to Soda Cloud.
 ![script-example-results](/assets/images/script-example-results.png){:height="700px" width="700px"}
-9. Click the **Alpha2 Country Codes must be valid** row to view the latest check result, which failed.
+8. Click the **Alpha2 Country Codes must be valid** row to view the latest check result, which failed.
 Note that Soda Cloud does not display a tab for **Failed Rows Analysis** which would normally contain samples of failed rows from the scan.
 ![script-no-samples](/assets/images/script-no-samples.png){:height="700px" width="700px"}

 <br />